breinero-zz/Platypus/README.md

 * name - of type String, the name of the field
 * required - of type Boolean, indicates this field is required
-* nullable: of type Boolean, indicates this field can be of null value
 * values: of type Array, A set of Type Descriptors which define the allow values of this field.

 ####Example